- 1925(March)

 -

-in San Dimas and started the Voorhis School for Boys.
-The school
+Dimas and started the Voorhis School for Boys.
+The school operated

-over 300 boys until the Voorhis family donated it to the State
+until the Voorhis family donated it to the State of California.

-of California.
-Julian McPhee, President of California State
+Julian McPhee, President of California State Polytechnic School, San

 - 1928(July 14)